shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-usage-constraints.md

 ---
-title: API Usage Constraints
+title: Digital Platform API - API Usage Constraints
 description: Learn about the constraints in API usage. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# API usage constraints
+# Digital Platform API - API usage constraints

 This article provides information about the constraints faced whilst using the APIs.